-Rainy weather sending you indoors?
-Have some extra hours to spare?
 Whether you’re aching to read a new bestseller, have some studying to get done or want to revisit an old favorite, we’ve come up with a list of the best places around Atlanta to get cozy with a good read.

 1645 McLendon Ave., Atlanta

-This Candler Park coffee shop is a whimsical, homey getaway that is open Tuesday through Sunday.
+This Candler Park coffee shop is a whimsical, homey getaway that’s open Tuesday through Sunday.
 Not only will you find vibrant and comfortable sofas and chairs to curl up in, but the shop also offers free Wi-Fi.
 Like to snack or sip on something while reading?
 Dr. Bombay's sells everything from teas and coffees to ice cream and sandwiches.
 The best part is most of the funds collected from the shop go directly to its project in India that gives life scholarships to impoverished young women.
 So, grab a book and do some good!

 352 S. Atlanta St., Roswell

 Nothing comes closer to feeling like home than this Roswell coffeehouse.
-The shop is designed in a house that has been restored with the original hardwoods and fireplace.
+The shop is designed in a house restored with the original hardwoods and fireplace.
 Cozy up in one of the several rooms filled with couches and go on a little staycation with your book in hand.
 When the weather's nice, have a seat on the large outdoor patio with a latte and croissant.
 Another do-gooder coffee shop, Land of a Thousand Hills sends its profits to invest in sustainable village projects in Rwanda.

 6640 Akers Mill Road SE, Atlanta.